bruhtus/vim-como/readme.md

 ## Usage

-Como doesn't provide any keybinding, you can make your own keybinding with the four `<Plug>` mapping that como provide:
+Como doesn't provide any keybinding, you can make your own keybinding with the four `<Plug>` mapping that Como provide:
 - `<Plug>(Como-copy-above)`
 - `<Plug>(Como-copy-below)`
 - `<Plug>(Como-move-above)`